jjbel/samarium/docs/README.md

 # Docs

+## For Users

+View the docs at https://strangequark1041.github.io/samarium/

+## For  Devs

 Samarium documentation is build using [Doxygen](https://doxygen.nl), which is required to be installed

 Build documentation by enabling the cmake flag `"SAMARIUM_BUILD_DOCS"`